RabidSheep55/MinionProfitsTracker/README.md

 Copy the returned key, and save it in a file you should name `creds.txt` in the **Resources** folder (the fetchPrices.py script will need that file to authenticate your requests to the API).

 ### Running the Scipts
 Great!
-Now that you have the prerequisites setup, all you need to do is fetch the bazaar prices by running the `fetchPrices.py` script first (this might take a while if you use the hypixel API), navigate to where you cloned this directory and run:
+Now that you have the prerequisites setup, all you need to do is fetch the bazaar prices by running the `fetchPrices.py` script first (this might take a while if you use the hypixel API), navigate to where you cloned this directory and run the following command.
+Note: use `fetchPrices2.py` if you would like to use the sky.lea.moe API.
 ```
 python fetchPrices.py
 ```